-The Friends of the Richardson Library is a 501(c)(3) non-profit entity and a proud member of ALA/ALTAFF (American Library Association / Association of Library Trustees, Advocates, Friends and Foundations).
+The Friends of the Richardson Library is a 501(c)(3) non-profit entity and a proud member of United for Libraries (Formerly; ALTAFF - Association of Library Trustees, Advocates, Friends and Foundations).
 United for Libraries is a division of the American Library Association.

 The Friends were organized in 1986 and, for 20 years, focused most of its efforts on presenting the In Person author series.
 When the series was discontinued, a strategic planning meeting was held and a new mission statement was drafted: to support the Library and to enrich the cultural opportunities available to library users.

 Today the Friends are involved in many and various activities.
 Unwrapping the Classics was initiated in September 2009.
 The purpose of the series is to present speakers who will talk about classic literature and will shed insights into the writing of the literature or its authors.

 A popular program is the Annual Book Sale, where patrons have the opportunity to buy books of all types at a reasonable cost.